adamsilver/fdpb/01-a-registration-form.md

 Even though we're enhancing the user experience by catching errors on the client with Javascript, not all errors can be caught this way.
 For example, checking that an email address hasn't already been taken can only be checked on the server.
 And in any case, Javascript is prone to failure[^] so we can't solely rely on it's availability.

-Where the original page title might read “Register for [service]”, onerror it should read “(2 errors) Register for [service]” (or similar).
+Where the original page title might read “Register for [service]”, on error it should read “(2 errors) Register for [service]” (or similar).
 The exact words is somewhat down to opinion.

 Updating the title with Javascript is as follows: